One of UFV’s strategic directions emphasizes the university’s goal to provide an educational environment that is:

 - Resolve differences

 - Communicate professionally

-A description of each section is found on p.
-3. A summary and overview of all the activities in the book can be found in the table on pp. 6-11.
-The activity focus, type, audience, time, group size, level of challenge and a summary are included.
-Chapter 3 provides insights and practical guidelines for development and assessment of an intercultural learning experience.
+A summary and overview of all the activities in the book can be found in the table (pp. 6-11).
+Chapter 3 provides insights and practical guidelines for the development and assessment of an intercultural learning experience.

 Stringer, D. M. & Cassiday, P. (2009) 52 Activities for Improving Cross-Cultural Communication.
 Boston: Intercultural Press.